Southern Nevada Archaeological Archive

 - Unrestricted NVCRIS contains non-sensitive architectural resources and inventories, as well as some archaeological inventory data.

-To request access to either NVCRIS service, please contact Annie Hershey, NVCRIS Coordinator, for application forms and subscription information.
+To request access to either NVCRIS service, please contact Karyn de Dufour, NVCRIS Program Manager, for application forms and subscription information.
 Details can be found in the NVCRIS Subscription Information.

-- A copy of all relevant permits and/or proof of access to NVCRIS or the Archive by SHPO must be submitted prior to the visit.
+- A copy of all relevant permits and/or proof of access to NVCRIS or the Archive by SHPO must be submitted or noted on your request form.
 If we do not have copies of the signatory’s permits or affirmation from SHPO, your file search cannot proceed.

 Please note that the Southern Nevada Archaeological Archive is not the repository of architectural forms and reports or Nevada Register of Historic Places and National Register of Historic Places forms.
+These documents are retained by the Nevada SHPO in Carson City.
 Some of these forms or reports may be on file or accessible by Archive staff.
-Please specify if you would like these items included in your file search.
+Please specify if you would like these items included in your file search when available.